 Sedona Bike Shops and Rentals

 Don’t have your own bike?
 No problem!
 Sedona has several bike shops that offer a range of high-quality mountain bikes.
-Some of the top options include:

 Most rental shops also provide maps and advice on the best trails to suit your skill level and preferences.
 Here’s three we recommend.